 The building of trust between countries can be more challenging, however.
-While development funding may be available – such as that from USAID to VDAP – this varies considerably and for complex reasons.
-However, there may be concerns that development funding can be deployed to increase influence – also noted by experienced scientist interviewees.
+While development funding may be available – such as that from the United States Agency for International Development (USAID) to VDAP – this varies considerably and for complex reasons – interviewees discussed political challenges in obtaining funding without particular stipulations on their activities, or simply because volcanic risk is not prioritised.
+Additionally, there may be concerns that development funding can be deployed to increase influence – also noted by experienced scientist interviewees.